AbstractLeap/dashing/docs/start.md

 A couple of things to note, which may be different from other ORMs:

 1. At the moment we only support single column primary keys and by default they must be named `<ClassName>Id` or `Id`.
-You can override this if you want but there are many conventions to prevent [RSI](https://en.wikipedia.org/wiki/Repetitive_strain_injury) inducing activities.
+You can override this if you want but there are many [conventions](configuration-conventions) to prevent [RSI](https://en.wikipedia.org/wiki/Repetitive_strain_injury) inducing activities.
 2. The foreign key columns (e.g. `Blog` on `Post`) are strongly typed.
 3. We don't need to make things virtual.
 Many ORMs use proxies to inject behaviour in to the domain instances, which sometimes requires properties to be virtual, however we re-write the IL at compile time.
+Beta versions of Dashing did actually use proxy technology but we got bored of typing or forgetting it!

 ## The Configuration